git-pull/website/mentoring/index.rst

 Django is a choice web framework for taking your idea into something you can execute on, and own.
 This tech stack is one you won't regret.

-That's another point.
-When you build your own website, not only is there no boss to suck up to, you maintain a controlling interest.
-It's about being master of your own life.
+When you do your own thing there is **no boss to suck up to**, you **maintain a controlling interest**.
+You can be **master of your own life**.

 Programming is hard.
 You won't become a prodigy overnight.
-But your time spent here will be worth it.
 For years to come, you'll look back at the insights and mix in your own philosophy to set yourself apart.

-That's why this oppurtunity is special compared to others.
-I put my name on it.
-And I'm going to do everything in my power to make it work for you.

-You're prepared to make a financial investment to learn, and also to put your time and concentration into your studies.

 Elite Tech Stack
 ----------------